 Rosi Mittermeier Tunnel is a high mountain tunnel at an elevation of 2.830m (9,285ft) above the sea level located in the Ötztal Valley, in the Austrian state of Tyrol.
 It’s said to be the highest road tunnel in Europe.

 How long is the Rosi Mittermeier Tunnel?

-The road to the tunnel is the 15km-long Panoramic Glacier Road, also known as Ötztal Glacier Road (Ötztaler Gletscherstraße in German).
-The tunnel was named after the ski racer Rosi Mittermeier, and its length is 1,729m.
+Set high in the Ötztal Alps, the tunnel carries the 15km-long Panoramic Glacier Road, also known as Ötztal Glacier Road (Ötztaler Gletscherstraße in German).
+The tunnel is 1.729m long and totally paved.
+Opened as Tiefenbach Tunnel (Tiefenbachtunnel), the tunnel was named after the ski racer Rosi Mittermeier ((1950-2023),

 Pic: By J Abele (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons